Oct 30, 2013

 I totally agree with these characteristics, and I’ll even add another requirement of my own – programmable.
 It’s not enough to simply provide a self-service portal to create a true infrastructure “cloud”; functionality has to be completely exposed and programmable over an API.

-I also absolutely agree with Ben that cloud is more about changing business models than it is about changing technologies.
+I also absolutely agree with Ben that the cloud is more about changing business models than it is about changing technologies.
 Indeed, in the infrastructure world, how IT is consumed is undergoing a fundamental shift.
 With “cloud”, you don’t have to spend the capex or plan for the worst case.
 Instead, you can pay for what you need, when you need it.
 And, it’s all commoditizing rapidly.

 So, back to the virtualization topic.
 I’ll agree that virtualization is an enabler of a lot of clouds, but it’s definitely not a requirement.
 It’s interesting that “virtualized” isn’t on either Nielsen’s or Weinman’s list.
 Nor is it in the NIST definition.

-What if we could get all of the things on our mutually-agreed-upon list for “cloud” but without virtualization?
+What if we could get all of the things on our mutually agreed-upon list for “cloud” but without virtualization?
 We can.

 Our bare-metal cloud is just commodity compute.
-Each server has CPU, RAM, and disk(s).
+Each server has a CPU, RAM, and disk(s).
 It’s provisioned over an API (or a portal).
 You can install pretty much any flavor of Linux and Windows.
 It’s available to you within a few minutes (generally about 5-10).
 It’s very elastic and is billed on an hourly basis – you can spin them up and throw them away when you’re done.

 Only, with our bare-metal cloud, there is no hypervisor.
 The server nodes aren’t sliced and diced by the likes of KVM and Xen.
 Instead, each node is dedicated to you.
 All of the disk’s blinking lights are yours.
 There’s no noisy neighbor problem or co-tenancy issue and no virtualization overhead.